 How to carry out a correct observational analysis of the Goal?

-The objective of football is to score a goal.
+He aim of football is to score a goal.
 Knowing everything involved in the processes that lead us to have the advantage on the scoreboard, the procedure after recovering the ball and how to act depending on where it is recovered, is the key of the goal, since it will allow us to detect how to attack next and what is the most effective defensive format to organize the defense.

-So what is the AO for?
+So what is the A.O. for?

 • Objectively assess the effectiveness of training plans within the competition situation.